-Since inception the Fund has outperformed its benchmark and its returns have exceeded CPI inflation by a significant margin.
-Over the latest 10-year period the Fund has performed in line with its benchmark, but it has lagged its benchmark by under 1% p.a. over the last five years.
-The Fund has provided returns significantly in excess of CPI inflation for both those periods.
+Since inception and over the last 10 years the Fund has outperformed its benchmark, but it has lagged the benchmark by 0.9% over the last five years.
+The fund has provided returns significantly in excess of CPI inflation for all three periods.
 The Fund experiences periods of underperformance in pursuit of its objective of creating long-term wealth for investors, without taking on greater risk of loss than the global stock market.
 The maximum drawdown and lowest annual return numbers, in the 'Performance net of all fees and expenses' table, show that the Fund has successfully reduced downside risk in periods of negative market returns.